camlee/power-meter/esp32-viewe/docs/OTA.md

 python3 tools/ota.py meter1 meter2 meter3
 ```

-Use `python3 tools/ota.py -e wroom32 <device>` for WROOM devices.
+Use `python3 tools/ota.py -e wroom <device>` for WROOM devices.
 The OTA board
 identities are intentionally incompatible, preventing an image for one target
 from being accepted by the other.
 Existing VIEWE devices that still identify
 as the former `meter` board require one wired flash before accepting